MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 ### Exercise 2: Install Azure IoT EdgeHub Dev Tool

+The Azure IoT EdgeHub Dev Tool provide a local development experience with a simulator for creating, developing, testing, running, and debugging Azure IoT Edge modules and solutions.

+The Azure IoT EdgeHub Dev Tool streamlines the development process by reducing the time taken to build, deploy, and debug your Azure IoT Edge modules.

 In this exercise, you will will install the Azure IoT EdgeHub Dev Tool.

 1. To develop Azure IoT Edge modules with C#, you will need to install the Azure IoT EdgeHub Dev Tool.
 This tool required Python 2.7, 3.6, or 3.7 to be installed.